 During the first wave of Asian migration to America in the 1900s, most early Asian immigrants were low-wage farm laborers.
-Today, the Asian group is the highest contributor to U.S. household income.
+To date, the Asian group is the highest contributor to U.S. household income.

 In 2022, the average performance on the composite ACT fell for the fifth year—the lowest performance since 1991.
-But across all racial and ethnic groups, only Asian students improved in average scores.
+However, across all racial and ethnic groups, only Asian students improved in average scores.
 [EdW]

-In raising successful adults, studies show that Asian values that are typically conservative, religious, and traditional contribute to discipline and submission to authority.
+In raising successful adults, studies show that Asian values that are typically conservative, religious, and traditional contribute to assiduousness, discipline, and submission to authority.
 [Frontiers]